Skip to content

 Unconventional approach in The Lost Room

 And that more follows.
 As the audience claps and the curtain is open, stagehands change the décor and dancers walk off and on.
 We are ready for the premiere of part two.
 Location: a hotel room.
 A place that is private and precisely not because everyone and everyone else comes there.
 Thirteen performers, including senior ex-Scapino dancer Bob Verbrugge step off and on.
-Highlights include a sublimely intimate pas de deux and a bed scene the likes of which you have never seen before (a head rolling around a torso).
+Highlighted by a sublimely intimate pas de deux and a bed scene like you haven't seen before (a head rolling around a torso).
 Also breathtaking are the whirlwinds of bodies and the way they disappear again like a hoover.
 Franck Chartier is a perfectionist.

 Stop Motion

 Paul Lightfoot is a poet.
 Check out Instagram.
 And to his ballets.
-But after defying perception by Carizzo/Chartier, it is equally difficult to land in this more traditional work by Léon & Lightfoot.
+But it is equally difficult to land in this more traditional work by Léon & Lightfoot after defying perception by Carizzo/Chartier.
 Still, in the piece for eight dancers, an elevated feeling arises with the various duets, Prince Credell's solo in the white dust, and Léon & Lightfoot's moving photographic portrait of daughter Saura.
 The choreographer duo leans heavily on external resources (film, photo, props, décor) while most of the power lies in simple dance movements at the end.

 Hopeful